zkfriendly/Erc4337EmailWallet/README.md

    cp .env.example .env
    ```

-   Edit `.env` with your providers SMTP credentials.
-This is used to send emails to users when they want to create an account or send transactions.
+   Edit `.env` with your providers SMTP and IMAP credentials.
+SMPT is used to send emails to users when they want to create an account or send transactions.
+IMAP is used to receive emails from users.

 1. Start the local blockchain node and bundler: